jort-dev/advertisement-uploader/README.md

 # Advertisement uploader
 A tool to upload your advertisements to multiple sites, like [Marktplaats](https://www.marktplaats.nl/) and [Tweakers](https://tweakers.net/aanbod/).

 Use cases:
 * prevent manually entering the same advertisement information on multiple websites
 * quickly reupload your advertisements, useful for example if they expire or you want them to be higher up in the search results

-For each advertisement, the program expects a folder with images and a description text file.
+For each advertisement, the program expects a folder with photos and a text file for the description.

 ## Folder structure
 You will need to create a folder for each advertisement you want to upload.
-Such a folder needs to contain the images and the description for the advertisement.
+Such a folder needs to contain the photos and the description for the advertisement.
 The description should be provided as a `.txt` file, and must contain the following:
 * First line: advertisement title
 * Second line: asking price